Frustration enhanced by Kitaev exchange in a $\boldsymbol{\tilde{j}_{\text{eff}}=\frac12}$ triangular antiferromagnet: Theory and discussion

 In the WF basis, the Hamiltonian is a sum of local and nonlocal terms.
-The former describes the one-particle spectrum of an isolated trigonally-distorted CoO$_6$ octahedron, and key parameters of the local Hamiltonian can be extracted directly from WF~\cite{kuzian21X}.
-By inspecting different contributions, we find a well-defined hierarchy of energy scales: the strong cubic crystal field (CF), followed by the spin-orbit (SO) interactions, the trigonal CF splitting, and finally, the Zeeman term.
+The former describes the one-particle spectrum of an isolated trigonally distorted CoO$_6$ octahedron, {and key parameters of the local Hamiltonian can be extracted directly from WF}~\cite{kuzian21X}.
+By inspecting different contributions, we find a well-defined hierarchy of energy scales: the strong cubic CF, followed by the SO interactions, the trigonal CF splitting, and finally, the Zeeman term.
 The separation of energy scales allows us to disentangle the underlying processes and arrive at an intuitive physical picture, which we show in Fig~\ref{fig:overview}(a).
 First, the cubic CF splits the ${}^4F$ multiplet of the free Co$^{2+}$ ion into three multiplets where the lower one, ${}^4T_{1g}$, contains predominantly only one-electron $t_{2g}$ holes.
 Next, the ${}^4T_{1g}$ multiplet is further split by the SO interaction.
-An isolated ${}^4T_{1g}$ multiplet can be solved analytically \cite{abragam70} resulting in effective $\tilde j$ values, from lowest to highest energy $\tilde j_1 = \frac12$, $\tilde j_2 = \frac32$ and $\tilde j_3 = \frac52$ \footnote{Higher-lying multiplets shown in (Fig.~\ref{fig:overview}, a) are irrelevant in the temperature and energy range of consideration.}; the respective $g$-factors amount to $g_1 = \frac{13}{3}$, $g_2 = \frac{16}{15}$ and $g_3 = \frac35$, and the two splittings amount to $\frac32\ltilde$ and $\frac52\ltilde$, where $\ltilde$\,=\,33\, meV is the effective SO interaction parameter~\footnote{Note that three definitions of the SO coupling constant are used for cobaltates: $\zeta$ (for the one-electron picture), $\lambda$ (for the many-body picture) and $\ltilde$ (effective parameter for the orbital angular momentum equal to unity).
-For $d^7$ Co$^{2+}$, $\frac{\zeta}{3}\equiv-\lambda\equiv\frac{2}{3}\ltilde$.}.
+An isolated ${}^4T_{1g}$ multiplet can be solved analytically \cite{abragam70}, resulting in effective $\tilde j$ values, from lowest to highest energy $\tilde j_1 = \frac12$, $\tilde j_2 = \frac32$ and $\tilde j_3 = \frac52$ \cite{Note3}; the respective $g$ factors amount to $g_1 = \frac{13}{3}$, $g_2 = \frac{16}{15}$ and $g_3 = \frac35$, and the two splittings amount to $\frac32\ltilde$ and $\frac52\ltilde$, {where $\ltilde$\,=\,33\,meV is the effective SO interaction parameter}~\cite{Note4}.
 The trigonal CF further splits the second and third multiplets, giving rise to the experimentally observed $g$~factor anisotropy.
 Finally, the Zeeman interaction lifts the remaining degeneracy.